arikast/mascii-quickstart/README.md

 cegc !Aegc !!Dafc !Gdfb
 ```

+You may be wondering how chords affect the pitch basis for calculating up/down movement, and the answer is that simultaneous notes are read from left to right, just as if they had been sequential.
+So for example when you write `ace`, the `a` is relative to its prior note, the `c` is relative to the `a`, and the `e` is relative to the `c`.

 Here is a more complex polyphonic passage consisting of three paired groups.
 Because each group within the pair touches its neighboring group with no spaces in between, the two groups are played simultaneously for a 3-on-2 effect (this example is from a Mozart piano sonata, K 332):
 ```
 [c e g][d# e] [!C e g][d# e] [!C e g][d# e]